alexbelij/Douban_Moive_Spider/README.md

 - movie id spider: using tags to crawl movie ids from the web
 - movie info spider: using movie ids to crawl movie details

 > This code is not optimized for performance, it calls the database in each request.
 And to avoid to be banned by the douban, I have set the download delay to be 1s and used the AutoThrottle module.
-Since the number of movies in douban is about 100k(I guess :), but the number must be less than 500K), so the speed is OK, you just need to run and wait.
+Since the number of movies in douban is about 200k, so the speed is OK, you just need to run and wait.

 ## Prerequisite